 Build the Curry Base:

-• Heat 1 tablespoon oil in a heavy bottomed pot over medium heat.
-Add 1 small piece cinnamon stick, 2 pods cardamom, and 2 whole cloves.
+Heat 1 tablespoon oil in a heavy bottomed pot over medium heat.
+Add 1 small piece cinnamon stick, 2 pods green cardamom pods, and 2 whole cloves.
 Let them sizzle for 30 seconds until fragrant.

 Add Spices and Cook:

-• Add ½ teaspoon turmeric powder, ½ teaspoon chili powder, 2 teaspoon coriander powder, ¼ teaspoon cumin powder, and ¼ teaspoon garam masala.
+Add ½ teaspoon turmeric powder, ½ teaspoon red chili powder, 2 teaspoon Coriander Powder, ¼ teaspoon cumin powder, and ¼ teaspoon garam masala.
 Stir quickly and cook for 1 minute, being careful not to burn the spices.
 The mixture should become fragrant, and the oil will start to separate.

 Finish the Curry:

-• Garnish with 1 tablespoon coriander leaves and let the curry rest for 5 minutes before serving.
+Garnish with 1 tablespoon cilantro and let the curry rest for 5 minutes before serving.
 This allows the flavors to meld together beautifully.

 NUTRITION